|BACK TO CITIZEN SCIENCE|

 Wildcat Creek Watershed | Richmond, CA

 What about reimagining watersheds as neighborhoods, large and small?
 Wholly H2O is working with live media artist Ian Winters and the 12-member Lightbulb Ensemble to create a visual and sound performance, The WaterHood.
 The performance will explore the complex qualities and characteristics of a watershed from various perspectives – physical, aesthetic, ecological, and social.
-The 2018 performances will emanate from Wholly H2O’s year-long citizen science data collection project in the Richmond, CA watershed reconnecting humans with their watersheds and the natural water cycle.
+The 2018 performances will emanate from Wholly H2O’s year-long citizen science data collection project in the Wildcat Creek watershed in Richmond, CA reconnecting humans with their watersheds and the natural water cycle.